golioth/golioth-openthread-demo/README.rst

 ************

 - Golioth device PSK credentials
-- A running Thread Border Router with NAT64 (we will be using the commercially available off-the-shelf `GL-S200 Thread Border Router`_)
+- A running Thread Border Router with NAT64 translation (we will be using the commercially available off-the-shelf `GL-S200 Thread Border Router`_)
-- Thread network name and network key
+- Thread Network Name and Network Key

 Supported Hardware
 ******************